rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

     .includes('password');
 {{< /highlight >}}

-If this is true, don't render the component passed to this higher-order component, but a message that reminds users to verify t their email addresses.
+If this is true, don't render the component passed to this higher-order component, but a message that reminds users to verify their email addresses.

 {{< highlight javascript "hl_lines=5 6 7 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30" >}}
 ...